Shops and Buses

 In the second half of the 1900s, Wreningham saw regular visits from Russell’s fish & chip van which toured our part of South Norfolk.
 However, at some point in the first half of the 1970s during a visit to Penny’s Green, their van experienced a major fire in its ducting.
 The fire could have been much worse because they carried two large gas cylinders – although these were untouched.
 Even so, they lost the whole rear of the van.
 The old van, which had two chimneys, was replaced by a vehicle with three chimneys to prevent a reoccurrence.

 Following the fire, the fish & chip van had been towed to Old Buckenham garage where they managed to rescue some of their equipment.
-They then sourced another van, from London, and had it fitted it out within a week to ensure their customers were not let down!
+They then sourced another van, from London, and had it fitted out within a week to ensure their customers were not let down!